DynamicStatic/Dynamic_Static.System/README.md

 # Dynamic_Static.System
 Dynamic_Static.System provides easy to use C++ RAII objects for interacting with various input and ouptut systems.
-[GLFW](https://www.glfw.org/) is used to provide window management and input handling.
+[GLFW](https://www.glfw.org/) is used for window management and input handling.
-[FMOD](https://www.fmod.com/) is used to provide audio support.
+[FMOD](https://www.fmod.com/) is used for audio support.
-[OpenGL](https://www.opengl.org/) is used to provide graphics support.
+[OpenGL](https://www.opengl.org/) is used for graphics support.
-[ImGui](https://github.com/ocornut/imgui) is used to provide GUI elements.
+[ImGui](https://github.com/ocornut/imgui) is used for GUI elements.

 ----------------------------------------------------------------
 ### Get Tools